There are only two rules.

 Contestant #1 accepted the salvation message eagerly, and although the word of God was shared with him several times, it wasn’t until he was witnessed to the 7th time that he finally made his decision to accept Jesus Christ as his Lord and Savior.
 The important part is that he was eager to hear the word, which was planted and continually watered until it produced the fruit of repentance.

 Contestant #2 was eager to try Christianity, but the thought of just repenting of her sin and accepting Jesus as Lord and Savior seemed a little to easy for her.
-She decided to reject Christianity and opt for another religion where good works and religious rituals lead to heaven.
+She decided to reject Christianity and opt for another religion where the effort of performing good works and religious rituals lead to heaven.

 Contestant #6 has no interest in the word of God or knowing who Jesus is.
 Although he is offered the word of God, he continually rejects it, even to the point of calling the host an idiot.